 As noted above, students must have successfully defended their doctoral project proposal by October 31 before they are eligible to apply for internship.
 If October 31 falls on a weekend, the proposal defense must occur by the Friday before.

 PsyD students must maintain a 3.25 cumulative grade-point average.
 Students who earn a C in a course must retake the course.
-Students who earn a C for either semester of practicum, must repeat the entire, year long practicum sequence.
+Students who earn a C for either semester of practicum, must repeat the entire, year-long practicum sequence.
 Students who earn a D or F or a second C in any course will be dismissed from the program.
-PsyD students may also be dismissed from the program for lack of progress on a thesis or doctoral project if they do not meet a deadline decided by their thesis or doctoral project chair and the PsyD Program Director.
+PsyD students may also be dismissed from the program for lack of progress on a thesis or doctoral project or if they do not meet a deadline decided by their thesis or doctoral project chair and the PsyD Program Director.

 The PsyD program at Roosevelt University is accountable to the profession and the public for the development of the professional standards of its future practitioners.
 Thus the successful completion of the program entails development of academic knowledge and skills, professional skills, and interpersonal competencies necessary to function as an effective practitioner.
 Professional and interpersonal competencies include, but are not limited to, the ability to cultivate and maintain productive and respectful relationships across academic and clinical settings; the ability to respond productively to feedback and change problematic behavior that interferes or has the potential to interfere with one's ability to function as a student and trainee; and the ability to act in an ethical manner following cultural and professional standards.